-The substance seized from Love was not tested by the Houston Police crime laboratory until December 2012—nearly six years after Love was arrested.
+The substance seized from Love was not tested by the Houston Police crime laboratory until December 2012—more than six years after Love was arrested.
 The tests showed the substance was not cocaine.

 When the report was forwarded to the Harris County District Attorney’s Office, the prosecution went to court and asked that an attorney be appointed for Love.
 The prosecution then supported a petition for a writ of habeas corpus, which was granted by the trial court.

 On June 5, 2013, the Texas Court of Criminal Appeals granted the writ and ordered Love’s conviction vacated and the charge dismissed.